2011 GEICO 400

-The 2011 GEICO 400 was a NASCAR Sprint Cup Series stock car race that was scheduled to be held on September 18, 2011 at Chicagoland Speedway in Joliet, Illinois.
+The 2011 GEICO 400 was a NASCAR Sprint Cup Series race that was scheduled to be held on September 18, 2011 at Chicagoland Speedway in Joliet, Illinois.
 However, because of wet track conditions, the race was postponed until September 19, 2011.
 Contested over 267 laps on the 1.500-mile (2.414 km) asphalt oval, it was the 27th race of the 2011 Sprint Cup Series season, as well as the first race in the ten-race Chase for the Sprint Cup, which ends the season.
-Tony Stewart of Stewart Haas Racing won the race, while Kevin Harvick finished second, and Dale Earnhardt Jr. clinched third.
+Tony Stewart of Stewart–Haas Racing won the race, while Kevin Harvick finished second, and Dale Earnhardt Jr. clinched third.

 This was Stewart's first win in the 2011 season, and the 40th of his career.
 The result advanced Stewart to second in the Drivers' Championship, seven points behind Harvick and three ahead of Carl Edwards.
 Chevrolet maintained its lead in the Manufacturers' Championship, thirty points ahead of Ford and thirty-eight ahead of Toyota, with nine races remaining in the season.
 A total of 95,000 people attended the race, while 3.68 million watched it on television.

 Report

 Background

 Chicagoland Speedway, the race track where the race was held.

-Chicagoland Speedway is one of ten intermediate to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Charlotte Motor Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+Chicagoland Speedway is one of ten intermediate to hold NASCAR races.
 The standard track at Chicagoland Speedway is a four-turn tri-oval track that is 1.5 mi long.
 The track's turns are each banked at 18 degrees and have a turn width of 55 feet.
 The racetrack has a grandstand capacity of 75,000.

 Before the race, Kyle Busch and Kevin Harvick each led the Drivers' Championship with 2,012 points, with Jeff Gordon in third place with 2,009.
 Matt Kenseth had a total of 2,006 points, while Carl Edwards and Jimmie Johnson, Kurt Busch, and Ryan Newman were tied for fifth place with 2,003 points.
 Tony Stewart, Dale Earnhardt Jr., Brad Keselowski, and Denny Hamlin rounded out the first 12 positions with 2,000 points each.
 In the Manufacturers' Championship, Chevrolet was leading with 171 points, 27 points ahead of Ford.
 Toyota, with 139 points, was 21 points ahead of Dodge in the battle for third place.
 David Reutimann was the race's defending champion.